 7. Request your license from the Board.

 Once you have passed both tests and completed the course requirements you can request your initial license.
-You will be given a Request for Initial Licensure Form after you take the CPLEE and will send the form along with a $400 check to the Board.
+You will be sent a Request for Initial Licensure Form after you take the CPLEE and will send the form along with the $231 fee to the Board.

 8. Receive your California psychology license.

-If your application is approved, the Board will email your psychology license number to you within four to six weeks.
+Once your application is approved, the Board will email your psychology license number to you, typically within two to four weeks.

 California Licensure by Reciprocity